 3. Python, Java

 Java and Python are the two most popular languages used for data science.
-Python is popular for its rich set of libraries that can perform almost every statistical and mathematical operation, and apply various algorithms, without much need for actual coding.
+Python is popular for its rich set of libraries that can perform almost every statistical and mathematical operation and apply various algorithms without much need for actual coding.
 Python is also easy to learn and read.
 You can start learning Python through these free and paid tutorials.

 Java is essential for big data processing.
 The Map-Reduce algorithm in Apache Hadoop uses Java.
 Java is easy; however, not as easy as Python.
-If you have some programming background, you can pick up Java easily, however, if you are new to programming, start with Python and then move to Java.
+If you have some programming background, you can pick up Java easily; however, if you are new to programming, start with Python and then move to Java.
 Here are Java tutorials that will help you!

 4. Big Data

 Big data can store humongous amounts of data, both structured, semi-structured, and unstructured.
 The demand for data has increased due to data science and AI; hence big data tools and techniques have become more critical than ever.
-Learning big data will help you understand how data is stored, processed, cleaned, and information is extracted from the huge datasets.
+Learning big data will help you understand how data is stored, processed, cleaned, and information extracted from huge datasets.
 Big data works on three main concepts: Volume, Velocity, and Variety.

 Many data processing frameworks help process huge datasets in no time and perform distributed computing either on their own or with other tools.
-Some of the popular frameworks are Apache Spark, Hadoop, and Apache Kafka.
+Some popular frameworks are Apache Spark, Hadoop, and Apache Kafka.
 Checkout tutorials listed by Hackr.io for these 3: